clydedsouza/clydedsouza-web-api/portfolio/projects/2012/Inspira.md

 ---
 title: Inspira
 date: "2012-08-01"
-description: Designed and developed a website for the BMS Departments'' annual festival INSPIRA.
+description: Designed and developed a website for the BMS Departments annual festival INSPIRA.
 Responsibilities included - ensuring that the website is up and running as per the given schedule, developing the website and meeting the expectations of the people concerned.
 This includes designing and developing the website, deploying